highfivve/moli-ad-tag/source/ts/types/README.md

 This is the "ad configuration", which contains all necessary information to request and render ads on the publisher page.

+Most of the configuration is provided by Highfivve.
+The static part contains

+- all ad slots and their settings (sizes, labels, prebid, a9)
+- size configuration
+- consent settings
+- prebid settings
+- a9 settings

+If required the publisher can change certain settings.
+See the **Features** section for more details.

 ## Features

 The moli publisher ad tag provides a minimal API for various uses cases.
-All methods only make sense if the tag is triggered on the publisher page, which means the following initialization code is required
+The publisher tag needs to be configured in `publisher` mode, which means the publisher needs to trigger the `moli.requestAds()` call.

+### Request Ads

+The minimal amount of code that is required to trigger the ads in `publisher` mode.

 ```html
 <script>